boscoh/jolecule/README.md

-# Jolecule - three.js viewer for proteins/DNA with animated views
+# Jolecule - viewer for proteins & DNA with animated views

-Jolecule is a WebGL viewer for proteins and DNA designed for making animated slideshows.
-Jolecule makes it easy to store annotated views, and by animating between stored views, custom slideshows can be easily created for presentations.
+Jolecule is a viewer for proteins and DNA designed for making animated slideshows.
+It runs on web-browsers using WebGL via the [three.js](http://threejs.org) library.
+Jolecule makes it easy to explore and store annotated views.
+By animating between these stored views, custom slideshows can be created for presentations.

 The core package is a javascript module that can display PDB structures.
 The module has been carefully written so that it can be used in a variety of different ways: